jongpie/NebulaLogger/docs/logger-engine/FlowLogEntry.md

 #### `flowName` → `String`

-The name of the Flow creating the log entry.
+The API name of the Flow creating the log entry.
 Due to Salesforce limitations, this cannot be automatically determined.

 #### `loggingLevelName` → `String`